-- Not having performance goals, performance indicators and timescales for achieving tasks
+- Not having performance goals, performance indicators and timescales for achieving tasks.

-- Work not complying with the SMART objective
+- Work not complying with the SMART objective.

-- Lack of help and advice from higher management
+- Lack of help and advice from higher management.

 Problems that are personal:

-- Not giving choices but delegating work to certain people without getting their consent or input
+- Not giving choices but delegating work to certain people without getting their consent or input.

-- Unfair treatment
+- Unfair treatment.

-- Not giving equal opportunities
+- Not giving equal opportunities.

-- Safeguarding issues
+- Safeguarding issues.

-- Making racial remarks or remarks about appearance
+- Making racial remarks or remarks about appearance.

-- Not being included in the processes within the team
+- Not being included in the processes within the team.

-- Sense of being ignored
+- Sense of being ignored.

-Minor problems are most of the time ignored in the sense that they will go away, but any problems that occur, be it major or minor, have to be analysed and resolved otherwise it will hinder your progress.
+Minor problems are most of the time ignored in the sense that they will go away, but any problems that occur, be it major or minor, have to be analysed and resolved; otherwise, they will hinder your progress.
 Minor issues can pile up if not dealt with and cause huge obstacles.
-Dealing with problems strengthens ones personality and teaches lessons.
+Dealing with problems strengthens one's personality and teaches lessons.
 You gain a lot of experience dealing with problems.

 When problems are your own: